trifectatechfoundation/teach-rs/content/mods/A-foundations/topics/traits-generics/exercises/local-storage-vec/description.md

 Defining methods in separate `impl` blocks means some methods are not available for certain instances of the generic type.
 In our case, the `new` method is only available for `LocalStorageVec`s containing items of type `T` that implement both `Copy` and `Default`, but `iter` is available for all `LocalStorageVec`s.

 # #[modmod:exercise_ref].I Generic `Index` ⭐⭐⭐⭐
-You've probably duplicated a lot of code in the last exercise.
+You've probably duplicated a lot of code in exercise #[modmod:exercise_ref].F.
 We can reduce the boilerplate by defining an empty trait:

 ```rust
 trait LocalStorageVecIndex {}